SouravPal95/google-merchant-api/README.md

 # Generating Credentials:

-It is crucial to generate fresh oAuth2 credentials for desktop or webapp from google api console.
-The generated credentials download the credentials as `client_secrets_desk.json` or  `client_secrets_web.json` based on the app type.
+It is crucial to generate fresh oAuth2 credentials for `"App-Type":"Web-Application"` from google api console.
+The generated credentials are downloaded as  `client_secrets_web.json`.

 # Making the api calls: